 par

-eliding the copy operation from fun
+eliding the copy operation from fun's return value to par.

 double,

-these three different data types may be aggregated
+bool and std::string these three different data types may be aggregated

-that merely exists to pass along values.
+using a struct that merely exists to pass along values.
 Data protection

 and functionality is hardly ever an issue.
 For such cases C and C++

-.
-But as a C++ struct
+use structs.
+But as a C++ struct is just a class with special

 access rights some members (constructors, destructor, overloaded assignment